-At Best Dental Care NJ, LLC and Marlayna C Best DMD LLC, we help our patients restore their oral health using dental restorations like fillings, dental crowns, veneers, bridges, implants, inlays, onlays, composite bonding, dentures, etc.
+At Best Dental Care NJ, LLC, we help our patients restore their oral health using dental restorations like fillings, dental crowns, veneers, bridges, implants, inlays, onlays, composite bonding, dentures, etc.

 What Are the Different Kinds of Problems Treated With Dental Restorations?

 If a patient has their tooth or part of tooth structure damaged or missing as a result of decay, external trauma, deterioration of old restoration, or fracture of their tooth, our dentist can help fix these issues using suitable dental restorations.

 Dental restorations can help the patient chew their food better, speak clearer, and have a better smile.
 The major advantages offered by dental restorations are as follows:

 - Restorations improve your dental structure: Loss of one or more teeth can cause weakening and deterioration of one's dental structure.
 By replacing lost tooth and tooth root with restorations like dental implants, it is possible to maintain the jawbone structure, thus improving oral health.

 - Restorations enhance the appearance, aesthetics, and functionality of the teeth: Dental restorations like implants and dental crowns, when used to replace one's infected, broken, or missing teeth, can improve the appearance and functionality of the teeth.
 Another major advantage of these dental restorations is that they can be made to replicate the natural teeth's color.